menu

 IT News

-Can hacking be good?
+Ethical hacking: can hacking be good?

 date: 7 September 2020

-reading time: 2 min
+reading time: 9 min

 The word ‘hacker’ is rarely associated with something positive.
 It instantly makes us think of someone who wants to steal our data and/or money, destroy our software, and wreak havoc within large public or private organisations.

 However, before we write off all hackers as cyber villains, perhaps we should reconsider our first impression and dig a little deeper.
 When can hacking be a good thing?
-This might be difficult to imagine, especially given that for the majority of our lives, the media has been feeding us images of the ever malicious hacker.
-Nevertheless, even the Oxford Dictionary defines a ‘hacker’ as both:

 • someone who uses computers to gain unauthorised access to data,

 And today, I would like to focus on the latter.
-Throughout the years, the profile of a hacker has changed and the term has evolved.
-Currently, we can distinguish between three types of hackers:
+Throughout the years, the profile of a hacker has changed, and the term has evolved.

 • grey-hat hackers – conflicted hackers that waver between doing good deeds and bad deeds,